#1.Golden Mystery Snail Algae Eater

 We actually slightly prefer the first one a bit more because we find them to be a bit more consistent with sizing.
-WIth the Aquatic Arts brand, you get a mixed bag of sizes.
-Nevertheless, they get delivered to you pretty fresh and these snails are really good at eating up algae as well as poping out for display in your tank.
+With the Aquatic Arts brand, you get a mixed bag of sizes.
+Nevertheless, they get delivered to you pretty fresh and these snails are really good at eating up algae as well as popping out for display in your tank.

 #4.SoShrimp 10 Ramshorn Snails For Algae

-The SoShrimp Ramshorn Snails are another very nice options when you want to clean up your algae but don’t want something terribly bad looking like Japanese Trapdoors.
-The SoShrimp Ramshorn Snails are pretty good looking, although not nearly as standout as the Golden Mystery Snails in terms of both color and size.
+The SoShrimp Ramshorn Snails are another very nice option when you want to clean up your algae but don’t want something terribly bad looking like Japanese Trapdoors.
+The SoShrimp Ramshorn Snails are pretty good-looking, although not nearly as standout as the Golden Mystery Snails in terms of both color and size.
 As far as size goes, they can grow up to about an inch and a half.

 The color is actually quite nice in our opinion.
 These snails have this nice spiral texture and definitely don’t look dark and sad.
 They truly are the custodians of your tank and suck up algae.
 So in summary, they are not as good of algae eaters as the Japanese trapdoors and not pretty as golden mystery snails.
 But we think they are pretty well balanced and that’s important for some.

 #5.Aquatic Discounts Malaysian Trumpet Snails

 Lastly, we have the Aquatic Discounts Malaysian Trumpset Snails which are quite interesting creatures to look at.
 From a distance, they look like trumpets or seahorses, thus the name trumpet snail.
 It goes without saying that these snails are avid consumers of food, debris, and algae around your tank and especially around the glass where it can make things murky otherwise.